arnav-ray/Credit/README.md

 The model is designed to mimic the principles of established scoring systems like FICO.

 Core Risk Components
-Payment History (40% weight)

-The single most important factor.
+Payment History (40% weight): The single most important factor.
 It evaluates your track record of paying bills on time across various credit and non-credit accounts.

-Financial Health (30% weight)

-Analogous to FICO's "Amounts Owed."
+Financial Health (30% weight): Analogous to FICO's "Amounts Owed."
 This component assesses your overall financial stability and capacity.
 Key metrics include Debt-to-Income (DTI) ratio, asset leverage, and liquid savings.

-Behavioral & Stability Factors (30% weight)

-A proxy for FICO's "Length of Credit History," "New Credit," and "Credit Mix."
+Behavioral & Stability Factors (30% weight): A proxy for FICO's "Length of Credit History," "New Credit," and "Credit Mix."
+This includes proactive financial management (budgeting, goals) and demographic stability (employment tenure).

-Behavioral Habits: Proactive financial management, such as having an emergency fund, using budgeting tools, and setting financial goals.

-Demographic Stability: Factors like employment tenure and residency status that indicate stability.
+Economic Stress Testing
+The stress test provides a forward-looking risk perspective.
+It combines two factors to calculate a stressFactor, which is then used to derive a "Stressed Score":

+Macroeconomic Country Risk: A simulated risk factor based on the selected country (e.g., market shock in the USA, energy crisis in Germany).

+Sector-Specific Industry Risk: A simulated risk factor based on the user's industry of employment (e.g., higher risk for Technology and Retail, lower risk for Healthcare).

 Peer Comparison Simulation
 The bell curve chart is a realistic simulation, not a live comparison.
 Its shape is based on publicly available statistical data for each country to provide meaningful context.